shreyasahu/Machine-Learning/README.md

 # Machine-Learning
-It contains machine learning codes
+It contains function for removing duplicate columns

 FUNCTION FOR REMOVING DUPLICATE COLUMNS